Ejiwumiabdulhamid79/Ejiwumiabdulhamid79/README.md

-- 👋 Hi, I’m @Ejiwumiabdulhamid79
+- 👋 Hi, I’m Abdulhamid Adekunle Ejiwumi
-- 👀 I’m interested in developing website, Mobile app and system app using .Net framework and core
+- 👀 I’m interested in developing website, Mobile app and system app using .Net framework and.Net core
 - 🌱 I’m currently learning C#,HTML,CSS and Javascript
-- 💞️ I’m looking to collaborate on my dream to be achieve
+- 💞️ I’m looking to collaborate on my dream to be achieve and become one of the best web developer and application developer that execute on any platform
 - 📫 You can reach on ejiwumiabdulhamid79@gmail.com or +2348135280303

 <!---